Port of Newhaven

 The Port of Newhaven is a port and associated docks complex located within Newhaven, East Sussex, England, situated at the mouth of the River Ouse.

 International ferries run to the French port of Dieppe, Seine-Maritime, a distance of 75.5 mi.
-Although there are some derelict signs of the one-time ferry operations, the harbour still sees a great deal of freight and passengers movement.
+The harbour still sees a great deal of freight and passengers movement.
+There are signs of the historic railway operations.

 The port is served by Newhaven Harbour railway station.

 History

 The fishing village of Newhaven was of little maritime importance until the opening of the railway line from to Newhaven in 1847.

 Seaford branch

 From 1864, under instruction from the London, Brighton & South Coast Railway (LB&SCR) which had acquired lands around the then fishing village, their Chief Engineer Frederick Banister was instructed to design a new commercial-scale port facility and transport access system.